rsyslog/rsyslog/source/rsyslog_conf_filter.rst

 Checks if the string provided in value is contained in the property.
 There must be an exact match, wildcards are not supported.

-isempty

-Checks if the property is empty.
-The value is discarded.
-This is especially useful when working with normalized data, where some fields may be populated based on normalization result.
-Available since 6.6.2.

 isequal

 Compares the "value" string provided and the property contents.
 These